 However, there are other perks to living in Chaing Mai.
 It has a massive expat community.
-You are surrounded with new ideas, energy, and wonderful opportunities.
+You are surrounded by new ideas, energy, and wonderful opportunities.

 Food is also more expensive in the south because of the flocks of tourists that head there to enjoy the gorgeous beaches and tranquil islands.

-The key is to settle in and find the small local restaurants, so that food costs are not high.
+The key is to settle in and find small local restaurants, so that food monthly cost are not high.
 Plus, the food usually is better.

-For an average cost of living in the South of Thailand or Bangkok, you should budget $1,000 -$1,200 a month.
+For an average cost of living in the South of Thailand or Bangkok, you should budget $1,000 -$2,000 a month.
 This will take care of all your expenses as well as give you plenty of money to enjoy life, see the sights, and go scuba diving in some of the most beautiful places in the world.
 (Even if you are diving in a tropical storm)

-However, keep in mind that a $1,000 a month will let you live comfortably in southern Thailand and Bangkok, while a that amount in in the North will let you live like a king.
+However, keep in mind that $1,000 per month will let you live comfortably in southern Thailand and Bangkok, while that amount is in the North will let you live like a king.

 Cost of Living in Thailand per month in USD.

-Almost compared to anywhere, the cost of living in Thailand is extremely cheap.
-If you are looking to immerse yourself in another culture for a long period of time, than I highly suggest Thailand.
+Almost compared to anywhere, the cost of living in Thailand is extremely cheap for an expat.
+If you are looking to immerse yourself in another culture for a long period of time than I highly suggest Thailand.
 It is one of my favorite countries in the entire world.
 These prices are also for the expat cost of living in Thailand.

 In fact, it is the only country that has captivated me so much that I put my wanderlust on hold to live there.